DiscoBizzle/Ghost-Simulator/story/bad-dog.md

 Count: Well no, but ideally in an indoors location what you are looking for is in fact a complete absence of piss.

+DROP

 * Why should I help you?

 Count: You're a young ghost without your skill tree fully specced out, yes?

-Well, I reckon I can spare a point or two for a young get-goer such as yourself, provided you _go_ and _get_ that dog.
+Count: Well, I reckon I can spare a point or two for a young get-goer such as yourself, provided you _go_ and _get_ that dog.

+GOTO ### br1

+### br1

 * I see you have a cage over there.

 Count: Ah yes, well spotted.
 See, I used to have a friend what was a bird and he was in the cage.
 Now he is not.

-Then this damn dog turned up and I thought this could be the perfect solution.
-Some feathers, a beak; who could tell the difference?
+Count: Then this damn dog turned up and I thought this could be the perfect solution.

+Count: Some feathers, a beak; who could tell the difference?

+SUB

-* I think dogs should be allowed to live as who they are, and not birds.
+** I think dogs should be allowed to live as who they are, and not birds.

 Count: There are some skill points in it for you.
 And I promise I'll take him out for w- er, flys regularly.

+SUB

+** Can we skip the whole cage part?

+Count: Oh, I suppose so.
+I will accept the head of the dog cleanly separated from the body as proof you have completed this quest.

+Count: **Cleanly** separated, mind, I'm not cruel.

+DROP

 * So what are dogs scared of?

 Count: I don't know.
 Click on him and read the thing, you lazy bugger.

-* Can we skip the whole cage part?

-Count: Oh, I suppose so.
-I will accept the head of the dog cleanly separated from the body as proof you have completed this quest.

-Count: **Cleanly** separated, mind, I'm not cruel.
+DROP

+* Sounds legit.
+I'll just get on with it, then.

+END

 ## the doge is dazed